“When everyone else is losing their heads, it is important to keep yours.” — Marie Antoinette

 Fascinated with Queen Marie Antoinette?
-Here's my guide to the Marie Antoinette Trail in Paris.
-It takes you to all the Paris sites and attractions associated with Queen Marie Antoinette.
+Here’s my guide to the Marie Antoinette Trail in France.

-Some of them are in the heart of the city.
+Some of them are in the heart of Paris.
 Other sites are easy day trips from Paris.
-They're all fascinating and well worth your time.
+They’re all fascinating and well worth your time.

 Marie Antoinette: Scapegoat Queen or Dimwit Hedonist?